ohmyengineer/SoC_Design_and_planning/README.md

 ## Day 3-Design library cell using Magic Layout and ngspice characterization
 ### SPICE deck creation for CMOS inverter:
+*VTC-SPICE simulations:* VTC-SPICE simulations commence with the generation of a SPICE deck, akin to a netlist, containing essential connectivity information.
+This deck includes specific points designated for output and input connections required for the simulation.

+*Component connectivity:* Component connectivityplays a crucial role in this process, necessitating the provision of substrate pin connections.
+Adjustments to the threshold voltages of PMOS and NMOS components are facilitated through the substrate pin connection.
+This step ensures accurate modeling and simulation of component behavior within the circuit.

+*Component values:* Component values, particularly those for PMOS and NMOS, are crucial considerations in VTC-SPICE simulations.
+Here, both PMOS and NMOS components are assigned identical sizes, ensuring uniformity in their characteristics and behaviors.
+By maintaining consistency in component sizes, accurate simulations can be conducted, facilitating comprehensive analysis of the circuit's performance and behavior across varying input conditions.

+*Identify the nodes:* Identifying nodes is a fundamental aspect of circuit analysis, referring to the points between which components are connected.
+These nodes play a vital role in defining the netlist, providing essential connectivity information for the circuit simulation.
+By accurately identifying and labeling nodes, the netlist can effectively represent the circuit's topology, enabling comprehensive analysis and simulation of its behavior.
+Now we wiil name these nodes as Vin, Vss, Vdd, out.

+*Let's proceed with drafting the SPICE deck following the format outlined below:*

+*For the M1 MOSFET:*
+- The drain is connected to the out node.
+- The gate is connected to the in node.
+- The PMOS transistor's substrate and source are linked to the Vdd node.

+*For the M2 MOSFET:*
+- The drain is connected to the out node.
+- The gate is linked to the in node.
+- The NMOS source and substrate are both connected to 0.
 ![88](https://github.com/ohmyengineer/SoC_Design_and_planning/assets/91957013/b0cb042d-44cb-4213-ad43-b918d603535b)
+### SPICE simulation lab for CMOS inverter:
+Having reviewed the CMOS inverter's connectivity thus far, we'll now explore the connections of other components, like the load capacitor and source.
+Let's delve into the connectivity of the output load capacitor.
+It's associated with both node 0 and out, with a capacitance value of 10ff.
+Similar to the supply voltage (Vdd), positioned between Vdd and node 0 with a value of 2.5, we have an input voltage (Vin) bridging Vin and node 0.
+Next, we proceed to input the simulation commands, where Vin is swept with a step size of 0.05 from 0 to 2.5, corresponding to our desire for Vout while modifying Vin.
+The final step entails incorporating the model files, which furnish comprehensive descriptions of the NMOS and PMOS components.
 ![89](https://github.com/ohmyengineer/SoC_Design_and_planning/assets/91957013/0c1d1b38-075d-4ad9-8ccc-1f5d111c5d9f)
+Now, we will execute the SPICE simulation with the specified values and generate the corresponding graph.
 ![90](https://github.com/ohmyengineer/SoC_Design_and_planning/assets/91957013/16472b9e-ad60-481c-9c04-3a9b0a769365)
+### Switching Threshold Vm:
+Each model, characterized by its unique width, fulfills a specific purpose.
+Despite varying voltage levels, both models exhibit the same waveform shape, showcasing the robustness of CMOS technology.
+Regardless of changes in NMOS or PMOS sizes, CMOS logic maintains consistency across all sizes, with production peaking when Vin is low and dipping when Vin is high.
+This uniform behavior underscores CMOS logic's widespread use in gate design.
+The switching threshold, denoted as Vm, plays a crucial role in determining the inverter's robustness.
+When Vin equals Vout, the switch occurs, marking the transition point between levels.
 ![91](https://github.com/ohmyengineer/SoC_Design_and_planning/assets/91957013/971b6fed-1324-4002-bd43-cc077127a693)
+The figure indicates that Vin equals Vout at approximately Vm~0.9v.
+This is a critical juncture for CMOS devices as both PMOS and NMOS transistors may be activated concurrently, posing a risk of current leakage (direct flow from power to ground).
+Comparing these two graphs aids in understanding the concept of switching threshold voltage.
+By examining the graph, we can discern the regions where the PMOS and NMOS transistors operate.
+Notably, the direction of current flow differs for NMOS and PMOS.
 ![92](https://github.com/ohmyengineer/SoC_Design_and_planning/assets/91957013/8a6730c7-1447-4a24-8cf8-c5ee26ae0e3b)
+*Static and dynamic simulation of CMOS inverter:*
+In our exploration of the CMOS inverter, we'll delve into its rise and fall delays, examining how they vary with Vm using dynamic simulation.
+Everything else in this simulation will remain consistent, except for the input, which will be a pulse, and the simulation command, which will be .trans.
+This will enable us to generate a Time vs. Voltage graph, facilitating the calculation of rise and fall delays.
 ![93](https://github.com/ohmyengineer/SoC_Design_and_planning/assets/91957013/36310ebd-dd20-409e-874f-27f2cc8f589e)

 ![94](https://github.com/ohmyengineer/SoC_Design_and_planning/assets/91957013/7e2663a2-92e2-48ae-b25d-3851f745faf9)